mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Formatting_Reference/Formatting_Reference.md

 {:.stretch}
 ```

-> **Note:** this class can be applied to a table to force it to expand to the page width.
+> This class can be applied to a table to force it to expand to the page width.
 Keep in mind this prevents any horizontal scrollbar at narrower browser widths if there are too many table columns, so use thoughtfully.
+{:.note}

 {% include spoiler-end %}